ZinkDigital/boson/README.md

-key.first | Returns a list with the first occurrence of a key [2] | Returns a list with an element of the Root array all | Returns a list representing the Root Array
+key.first | Returns a list with the first occurrence of a key [2] | Returns a list with an element of the Root array all | Returns a list representing the Root Array key1.[@key2] | Returns all elements Key1, that contain the element Key2 *| Returns all Elements
+Key| Returns all elements named Key halfKey*| Returns all elements whose name contains halfKey

 ### Available Buffer Types
 * Array of Bytes